MimsySith/Mimsy-portfolio/README.md

 - Sunny Hebbar eventually showed me the solution to the above problem.
 I had the basic idea right, cloning the repo and pushing the cloned repo to the main branch, but I was going about it in slightly the wrong way

+- With my mobile view, I was having trouble with all the content bunching to one side.
+I realised, after examining it on Google Chrome's developer tools, that I had set the columns to "col-6" and this was causing content to take up only hlaf the page even when the content was stacked on top of each other.
+I simply changed all the "col-6" to just "col".
+This fixed it.

 ## Deployment
 ---